cheqd/product-docs/tutorials/did-operations/create-a-did.md

 The first step is generating a template for your DID Document, including a new DID and associated public/private key pair.
 This process also aligns with method 1 [in the key management guide](identity-key-handling.md).

-{% hint style="info" %}
-It is important to note that this step does not create your DID on ledger, but it generates your identity keys as a draft DID Document for you to use in the on-ledger transaction in [Step 3](create-a-did.md#3.-create-new-did-and-publish-diddoc).
+> It is important to note that this step does not create your DID on ledger, but it generates your identity keys as a draft DID Document for you to use in the on-ledger transaction in [Step 3](create-a-did.md#3.-create-new-did-and-publish-diddoc).
-{% endhint %}

 ### Command